Reducing base drag on road vehicles using pulsed jets optimized by hybrid genetic algorithms: Results

 Visualizing the principal directions, $\alpha_1$ and $\alpha_2$, reveals significant trends in the optimization process (\autoref{fig:Clusters}).
-The high-performing individuals (i.e., those with lower cost function values) collapse in a specific region of the low-dimensional embedding, providing a clear visual demonstration of the optimization's convergence.
-It is particularly noteworthy that this embedding was derived from the pressure measurements, not the actuation parameters themselves.
-This indicates a smooth mapping between the control inputs and the resulting pressure field, a feature effectively exploited by the algorithm to enhance convergence.
+The high-performing individuals (i.e., those with lower cost function values) concentrate within a compact region of the low-dimensional embedding, providing a clear visualization of the optimization's convergence.
+As previously remarked, it is particularly noteworthy that this embedding was derived from the pressure measurements, not the actuation parameters themselves.
+This indicates a smooth relationship within the explored domain between the control inputs and the resulting pressure field, a feature effectively exploited by the algorithm to enhance convergence.
+Furthermore, the relative locations of the best $J$ and best $J_a$ solutions within the embedding indicate that the pressure manifold separates flow regimes not only according to aerodynamic performance, but also according to actuation-cost efficiency.
+The trade-off between $J_a$ and $J_b$ is also evident from the group-wise statistics: the fourth-best group according to $J$ is ranked third when evaluated in terms of $J_a$, indicating that this group achieves strong drag reduction at the expense of significantly higher mass injection.
+This embedding therefore reveals a preferential organization of solutions, with a predominantly vertical stratification associated with $J$, where lower regions correspond to actuation--cost performance, and a left--right organization correlated with $J_a$, reflecting better aerodynamic performance.

-Following the cluster classification, and weighting the pressure maps following the same procedure as in Equation~\eqref{eq:cluster_weighting}, the corresponding weighted-averaged mean and fluctuating pressure maps for each cluster are depicted in \autoref{fig:Clusters}.
-The results reveal a clear trend: higher-performing clusters are characterized by a significant pressure increase on the lower half of the base, which is associated with a beneficial modification of the large-scale vortex dynamics, along with minimized pressure fluctuations.
-Conversely, lower-performing clusters display a pressure peak positioned higher on the base and are accompanied by large pressure oscillations near the lower edge of the measurement domain.